NYDFS cybersecurity regulation timeline

 Among many provisions, the Regulation requires organizations to:

-Maintain a cybersecurity policy and program
+- Maintain a cybersecurity policy and program

-Appoint a CISO
+- Appoint a CISO

-Limit access privileges and periodically review these privileges
+- Limit access privileges and periodically review these privileges

-Implement risk assessment controls and an incident response plan
+- Implement risk assessment controls and an incident response plan

-Use qualified cybersecurity personnel
+- Use qualified cybersecurity personnel

-Establish a written cybersecurity incident response plan
+- Establish a written cybersecurity incident response plan

 Implementation can be challenging for organizations as there are many requirements and different timelines for each of them.
 It is essential to take the right steps now to plan your cybersecurity program and align it with your business objectives.

-Meet your obligations and deadlines with ISO 27001, the international standard for information security.
+You can meet your obligations and deadlines with ISO 27001, the international standard for information security.